-Most accounts payable departments spend up to 30% of their time dealing with customer or supplier and staff queries. never-ending credit control calls and dealing with the queries and managing supplier credit limits.
+Most accounts payable departments spend up to 30% of their time dealing with customer or supplier and staff queries.
+Never-ending credit control calls and dealing with the queries and managing supplier credit limits.
 This is especially true when your business is growing.
 But the fact of the matter is that it takes human intervention to build relationships and trust.
-It requires the time to be able to do it well and it is also dependant on being able to demonstrate that you are 100% on top of things.
+It requires the time to be able to do it well, and it is also dependent on being able to demonstrate that you are 100% on top of things.
 Again, the ability to be able to see a supplier account on demand, the exact status of every transaction in one place, nudge slow approvers, highlight outstanding queries (irrespective of who is managing them) all contribute to building that trust.
-If you can do this (and always pay on time), you build suppliers that want to keep your business and they refocus their time to chasing their less trustworthy customers.
+If you can do this (and always pay on time), you build suppliers that want to keep your business, and they refocus their time to chasing their less trustworthy customers.
 Getting best value pricing and higher credit limits naturally flow as a result of this.

 4. Common Sense

 [Samantha] We see a notification from a supplier to change bank details.
 The logo on the letter doesn’t look quite right.
-We see their invoices every day and it catches our eye.
-So we compare it to an invoice and it is similar but just not the same.
+We see their invoices every day, and it catches our eye.
+So, we compare it to an invoice and it is similar but just not the same.
 When we check the email address and phone number they have quoted it does not match our records.
 When we phone the supplier to question it we find it is fraudulent.
 We have just saved the business from sending out a payment to fraudulent details.
 Sometimes detecting fraud is a gut feeling that something doesn’t seem right.

-This one is becoming ever more important, as fraud is no longer just maverick individuals, it is organised crime and they are getting really good at it.
+This one is becoming ever more important, as fraud is no longer just maverick individuals, it is organized crime and they are getting really good at it.
 Every notification to change bank account details should be checked directly with the supplier by phone – every time.
 But it would be equally good to check the emailed PDF invoice is being sent from the right email account, the bank information on the invoice matches what is held in your accounting system, that all invoice lines are grossed up, and net, VAT and gross totals are checked against the invoice values (fundamental for MTD for mixed VAT invoices), that the invoice format has not changed, undertake automated duplicate invoice checks and a number of other validations.
 But that would take a lot of human time.
-Thankfully, automation allows for it to be fully automated to take place in nano seconds.
+Thankfully, automation allows for it to be fully automated to take place in nanoseconds.

-Accounts payable automation is about removing all of the manual labour that is generated from dealing with paper invoices and the associated invoice approval process.
+Accounts payable automation is about removing all the manual labor that is generated from dealing with paper invoices and the associated invoice approval process.
 It is about automating general ledger coding and selecting the correct approval process where this information will always be the same for a given supplier, whether at invoice header level, or even at invoice line item level, usually between 60% - 80% of all invoices received.

-It is also about giving everyone in your organisation access to the real-time information about their suppliers.
+It is also about giving everyone in your organization access to the real-time information about their suppliers.
 Every invoice, every query and even the payment status, so they don’t have to ask you questions and when they do, you are looking at the same information.